mvanditc/WebAppVIP/README.md

 3) Create the file 'webScraperResults1.json' in the 'database' folder and paste the json data.
 This json data is a file, please ask one of the repo members for the file details that you will have to copy and paste.

-# To run the code:
+# How to start the application:

 1) Open two terminals.